The Essential Rental Property Maintenance Checklist for Landlords

 Calculate the Cost of Property Maintenance

-For your rental property to be hazard-free and safe at all times, you need to set a realistic maintenance budget.
-Without this budget, repairs may be delayed, which might lead to more expenses over time.
-Estimate repair costs by looking at your receipts and maintenance records from previous years or use a formula to estimate repairs.
+For your rental property to be hazard-free and safe at all times, you must set a realistic maintenance budget.
+Without this budget, repairs may be delayed, leading to more expenses over time.
+Estimate repair costs by looking at your receipts and maintenance records from previous years, or use a formula to estimate repairs.

 Here are some formulas landlords use to estimate rental property maintenance expenses: